yminami373/Treepedia_Public/README.md

 As of April 2020, each Static Street View request (except for metadata) costs [0.007 USD per request](https://developers.google.com/maps/documentation/streetview/usage-and-billing#static-street-view), for the first 100,000 requests.
 Note that this excludes metadata, so Step 2 is not included. **Meanwhile, requests sent in Step 3 are billed.**

-As a reference, here is a table showing the number of requests and the associated cost for calculating the Green View Index of Cambridge, given the minimum distance used is 20 m:
+As a point of reference, the table below shows the number of requests and the associated cost ($548!!) for calculating the Green View Index of Cambridge, given the minimum distance (`mini_dist`) used is 20 m:

 | Sample site                                           | Cambridge, Massachusetts    |
 | Area (km^2)                                           | 18.47                       |